vsheyanov/presentation-consecutive-graphQL/slides.md

 image: /salesforce.jpeg
 ---

-# Backend a frontend team perspective
+# Backend from a frontend team perspective

-Limits
+Limits that we need to know about and respect

 <v-clicks>